Artece/jimbogame/README.md

 Textures contains some really quick placeholder assets I made to more or less emulate what I saw in the WPF project.
 VideoPlayer contains some random clips from discord to serve as placeholders, as well as an internal Unity object (VideoTexutre.renderTexture) that Unity uses for playing videos.

-Artists, feel free of course to replace any of the placeholder assets.
+Artists, feel free of course to replace any of my scuffed placeholder assets.

 If we go to the hierarchy panel and expand some of the dropdowns on the objects inside, then select the Canvas, we should see something like this:

 ![2](https://user-images.githubusercontent.com/25913592/117659672-26d98d80-b194-11eb-9c51-3d5b4363a044.PNG)

 In the inspector, we can see multiple things separated into sections. **These are known as components in Unity; each object can have lots of components attached to it.** At the bottom of this list, we can see a Script component, connected to the file Assets/Scripts/StartupController.cs.

+**Just a side note, but almost every object in Unity will have "GameObject" and "Transform" or "Rect Transform" components.**

 If you go to the project panel and navigate to Assets/Scripts/ then open StartupController.cs, it should open in VisualStudio like so: